A detailed gold-colored eagle sculpture with its wings spread, holding a shield and laurel branch, set against a red and black gradient background.

 Which led me to woodworking.

 My father was not a trained Artist or craftsman.
 But he put his mind to something and he figured it out.
 Long before YouTube, Wikipedia and such.
 And he would not have known what to do with them had he hand them available.
+He knew they would be important to his children one day, but he had little use for them.
 He created.
 He painted, he built.
 As a child, he took our unfinished basement and made it into a multi room environment for our family.
-Complete with a bar.
+Complete with a bar, playrooms, built in stereo system, Laundry room and various see throughs that became places for puppet shows.
 But I remembered him framing out the rooms and the smell of freshly cut lumber, pounding nails and paint.
 And to this day the smell of sawdust takes me back there.

 And with that, I found something I could enjoy once again and create anew.
 While computers have been creeping in on this field too, it has its place.
 Ultimately there is something it can’t do: handcraft something.